Blizihguh/Mayor-McMott/README.md

 For some games which support server-specific data (eg Chameleon), you can add your data in plugins/server-specific/.
 This allows you to add, for instance, Chameleon cards that will only appear when playing in a specific server.
 Games that support this will have example files in plugins/server-specific/; simply edit them to include your custom data, then rename them to remove the .example prefix.

+There are two other .example files that you may want to use.
+Debug.lua.example returns an empty function.
+Rename it to Debug.lua and modify the function to run it with the !debug command.
+The !debug function will be updated every time you run it, so there's no need to restart the bot.
+Emotes.lua.example returns a table of custom emojis.
+If you want to use functions that include custom emojis, add the IDs for your emojis here.
+Misc already implements two such functions, which can be used to write words in using custom red and green letter emojis.
+If you do not update this with the IDs to your custom emojis, those functions will return mostly empty strings.

 ## How Do I Add A Game?
 Adding a new game to Mayor McMott is pretty simple.
 All you have to do is:
 * Create a new file to hold your game, and require Games.lua in it.